Should Investors Worry About B - GuruFocus.com

-Over the past year, Dylan Smith has sold 168000 shares in total.
+Over the past year, Lubi Kutua has sold 15139 shares in total.

-This means that Dylan Smith has been selling their company’s stock over a longer term.
-This could actually be a positive sign for the stock, contrary to expectations.
-When insiders sell frequently, it could be because their company issues a lot of stock options to pay executives.
-The executives will then sell some of the new shares for cash.
-Of course, it is also possible that the selling was due to insiders becoming more bearish on the stock.
-Investors should be cautious when evaluating insider selling.
+In other words, the recent sell was the only time that Lubi Kutua sold shares over the past year.
+It is possible that they have recently changed their mind about the stock due to some unfavorable development.

 Insider trends